-Overall the Council's net indebtedness is £244.1m (inclusive of equity investments) at $31^{st}$ March 2021 which is an increase of £11.7m from the previous year due in part to a reduction in investments held and increasing borrowing for additional capital spend.
+Overall the Council's net indebtedness is £229.3m (inclusive of equity investments) at 31^{st} March 2022 which is a reduction of £14.8m from the previous year due in part to an increase in investments held.

 The Council has a 28 year (from 2006/7) PFI contract in place for the building and servicing of school and leisure facilities at Hadley Learning Community and Queensway (which provides Education, Health and Social Care packages) for £289m.
 The costs of the contract are being met from a combination of Government support, school contributions and Council support.
 The Council has approved a budget strategy which makes provision for its commitments.
-In 2019/20 the Authority made payments of £10,689,927 (£10,548,882 in 2018/19) in respect of this PFI contract with Interserve Limited.
+In 2021/22 the Authority made payments of £10,845,497 (£10,689,927 in 2020/21) in respect of this PFI contract with Interserve Limited.
 The Authority is committed to making payments estimated at £9,071,500 per annum (index linked, starting point September 2006) until the contract expiry date of 2034 and receives £5.9m per annum from the Government to help offset this cost.

 The Council entered into a 10 year Telford Land Deal with Homes England (HE) and Ministry of Housing, Communities and Local Government (MHCLG) in March 2016 through which HE/MHCLG have committed to invest £44.5m from the sale of Government owned land in Telford to invest in the local area supporting the delivery of new homes, jobs and commercial floor space.
-The total capital expenditure for 2020/21 includes expenditure relating to this deal.
+The total capital expenditure for 2021/22 includes expenditure relating to this deal.